The Detraining Effect: Why the 2-Week Gap Between Indoor and Outdoor Track Matters.

 While single-sport athletes are maintaining their fitness, you’re facing a more complex challenge—you need to recover from one sport while preparing for another.
 You’re not starting from zero, but you’re also not picking up where you left off in last November.

 And here’s the critical part: The adaptations you built in basketball or skiing are valuable, but they’re not the same adaptations you need for track.
-If you take two weeks completely off to “reset,” you’ll lose both your winter fitness AND fail to build your spring foundation.
+If you take two or more weeks completely off to “reset,” you’ll lose both your winter fitness AND fail to build your spring foundation.

 Meet Sarah: The Basketball Player Who Got It Right